amagalla/Docker-TS-Node-Boilerplate/README.md

-<h1>Welcome to the Typescript Node/Express boilplate on Docker/Docker Compose!! <h1>
+<h1>Welcome to the Typescript Node/Express boilerplate on Docker/Docker Compose!! <h1>

 <br>